cilium/cilium/README.rst

 Protect and secure APIs transparently
 -------------------------------------

-Ability to secure modern application protocols such as REST/HTTP, gRPC and Kafka.
+Cilium has the Ability to secure modern application protocols such as REST/HTTP, gRPC and Kafka.
 Traditional firewalls operates at Layer 3 and 4.
 A protocol running on a particular port is either completely trusted or blocked entirely.
-Cilium provides the ability to filter on individual application protocol requests such
-as:
+Cilium provides the ability to filter on individual application protocol requests such as:

 - Allow all HTTP requests with method ``GET`` and path ``/public/.*``.
 Deny all other requests.